spacedriveapp/spacedrive/README.md

 Spacedrive is an open source cross-platform file manager, powered by a virtual distributed filesystem (<a href="#what-is-vdfs">VDFS</a>) written in Rust. <a href="https://spacedrive.app"><strong>Learn more »</strong></a>
 <br/>
 <br/>
-Organize files across all devices as if it were one giant filesystem.
-From cloud services to offline hard drives; Spacedrive connects the storage capacity and processing power of your devices into a distributed personal cloud, that is both seccure and intuitive to use.
+Organize files from any device as if you had one giant filesystem.
+From cloud services to offline hard drives; Spacedrive connects the storage capacity and processing power of your devices into a personal distributed cloud, that is both seccure and intuitive to use.
 <br />
 <br />
-Spacedrive brings the best tools out of the cloud and onto your devices.
-To organize, encode, encrypt, share, and preserve the data that defines you, at unlimited scale.
+For independant creatives, hoarders and those that want to own their digital footprint.
+Spacedrive provides a file mangement experience like no other, and its completely free.
 <br />
 <br />
 <img src="./apps/desktop/src/assets/images/spacedrive_screenshot_2.jpg" alt="Logo">